-Political Science (PhD student), Gender and Race Studies (MA student)
+Political Science (PhD candidate), Gender and Race Studies (MA student)

-As a researcher, I am studying the factors underlying coups d’etat that lead to increased violence during coup attempts with Dr. Holger Albrecht.
+Ongoing Research: As a researcher, I am studying the factors underlying coups d’etat (military overthrows of government) that lead to increased violence during coup attempts.
+This includes the construction of a forthcoming dataset on coups d’etat with Dr. Holger Albrecht that considers the agency of coup plotters (whether they are junior or elite military officers), coup violence (deaths during coup attempts), and coup outcomes (including the fates of outgoing executives).
 Additionally, I am employed by Dr. Doug Gibler coding MID data for the Correlates of War project.